jodiesnodgrass/CS-360/README.md

 Consider the full app design and development process from initial planning to finalization.
 Where did you have to innovate to overcome a challenge?

+From plan to finalization I only had to figure out one major challenge.
+The challenge was taking my simple xml and java files and adding databases to the project.
+I had two add 3 new java files and one new interface to turn my project fully functional and not a simple display.

 In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

+This was my very first app created!
+Once I added the databases I was able to show my experience with CRUD.
+CRUD was seen on the WeightTracker screen with being able to create a new entry, read the entry on the table once added, update weight by 0.5 lbs if needed, and the X on the table to delete an entry.